FF-GardenFn/anthropic-model-exploration/01_For_Anthropic/consciousness_analysis/07_Experimental_Protocols/07.2_QCGI/proposal.md

 The QCGI experiment compares classical and quantum-hybrid architectures on self-referential logical tasks to test whether quantum coherence enables qualitatively different semantic integration and Gödelian insight.

+> Reviewer toggle: Heavy Python snippets have been moved to 07.2_QCGI/07.2.2_Implementation/qcgi_proposal_snippets.py.
+Theory here is supportive and optional; see THEORY_INCLUSION_NOTE.md for rationale and toggling guidance.

 ## Theoretical Foundation

 ### The Gödel-Consciousness Connection